 For commercial and civil disputes, if there is no forum selection clause agreed upon between the parties, the judge with jurisdiction to hear the case will be the judge of the place that the defendant selected to be judicially required to pay, the judge of the place designated in the contract for the fulfilment of the obligation, or the judge of the domicile of the defendant.
 If there are multiple defendants, the judge of the domicile of one of the defendants can exercise jurisdiction over all of them (Article 1104 of the Commerce Code and Article 156 of the Code of Civil Procedure for the Federal District).
 In civil matters, this may vary depending on the state legislation and the type of action.

 According to the Commerce Code, an initial complaint must contain the following information:

 There is no opportunity to amend the complaint after it has been filed, unless there are supervening facts.

 Service of process is done by an authorised court clerk called an actuario.
-The court clerk must go to the domicile of the defendant indicated by the plaintiff, and demand to see the defendant, or his representative or agent.
-If the clerk cannot find the defendant or his legal representative, the clerk can serve a relative, employee or any other person that lives there, once he has confirmed that it is the defendant’s domicile.
+The court clerk must go to the domicile of the defendant indicated by the plaintiff, and request to see the defendant or his or her representative or agent.
+If the clerk cannot find the defendant or his or her legal representative, the clerk can serve a relative, employee or any other person that lives there, once he or she has confirmed that it is the defendant’s domicile.